Rithika-vennamaneni/reviewlane/README.md

 ## Acknowledgements & Tooling

 This project was developed by the author, with AI assistance used as a collaborative tool.
 Large language models (including Anthropic’s Claude and OpenAI’s ChatGPT) were used for brainstorming, refining written explanations, and assisting with code scaffolding and debugging.

-All system design decisions, evaluation criteria, data construction, and final implementations were made by the author.